 Before dealing with this new company, call the old credit card company to find out who is holding your balance now.
 Find out what the amount is you still owe.
 Get as much current information as you can from them as you can, and also dig out all your statements and receipts, plus proof of payments you've made.

-The moral of the story is - keep all your paperwork and keep the last month's statement of any credit card bill you have.
-Always keep settlement statements (and make sure you get a settlement statement is you do negotiate a pay-off).
+The moral of the story is - keep all your paperwork and keep the last month's statement of any credit card bill you have - or log in online to see.
+Always keep settlement statements (and make sure you get a settlement statement if you do negotiate a pay-off).
 Keep track of every credit situation you have - and don't let anyone bully you into paying something - even if you do owe it.
 Calmly get your papers in order and figure out what is correct in the situation.
 If you owe the debt, then discuss the payment terms with a representative, but stress that he or she must speak to you in a civil manner.
 You can work out a payment plan, but not be pushed into an ultimatum.

 Did you know that these tactics are used effectively, and many people have been coerced into paying the same balance over and over (or pay into someone else's debt who is a mistaken identity) because they don't bother to check their bills or records to prove or disprove the debt?
 If the bullying tactics work, they will continue to try to find another victim.